brendanddev/JavaFX-Grid-Game/README.md

 This assignment was made to replicate a grid game using Java.
 This game functions allowing the user to add, remove, replace, or select various pieces onto the grid board depending on which mouse button is selected.

-This game was made as an final assignment for the Programming In Java class at Mohawk College.
+This game was made as an final assignment for the Java class.